 DLI has continued to explore methods to find employers that have never obtained or fail to maintain workers' compensation coverage.
-During the past year, DLI has contacted hundreds of new employers to provide them with information regarding their potential obligation to carry workers' compensation insurance, to assist them with a better understanding of their obligation and to promote compliance with workers' compensation laws.
-In response to employers' requests, DLI is also updating its communications to make them more understandable to employers.
+During the past year, DLI contacted more than 6,500 new employers to provide them with information regarding their potential obligation to carry workers' compensation insurance, to assist them with a better understanding of their obligation and to promote compliance with workers' compensation laws.